kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 Obtained from Sith Lord at Freedon Nadd’s Tomb
 - This is used for the +3 Strength; which gives us a lot of damage and accuracy.

-*Body: Ossus Keeper Robe OR Jal Shey's Armor*
+*Body: Jal Shey's Armor*
-Reward from Queen Talia during Onderon 2, Jal Shey's Armor obtained from Geeda
+Obtained from Geeda
 - At the beginning, we only have easy access to the Mining Outfit that gives us +1 defense.
 - We use the Jal Shey Armor (bought from Geeda) then for its defense and dexterity bonus.
-- Later on, we swap to the Ossus Keeper Robe for more force point pool, and for better resistance against Sion/Traya’s force powers.
-- Beginners can opt to keep Jal Shey's Armor, as it provides more defense for the late game.

 *Main Hand Weapon: Single Lightsaber*
 Crafted by Bao-Dur after Dantooine